 - Have an undergraduate GPA of at least 2.75.

 - Review course sequence for Health and Physical Education.

-3) Meet with certification officer on Campus to review general education requirements and request an evaluation of transcripts.
-ALL Health and Physical Education methods AND techniques courses need to be taken in the UWRF HPE program.
+- Meet with a certification officer to review general education requirements and request an evaluation of transcripts.
+All Health and Physical Education methods and techniques courses need to be taken in the UW-River Falls Health and Physical Education program.

 - Pass the Praxis I exam or meet the requirements for an ACT composite score of 23.
 No section score can be lower than 20.

 - Interview with Health and Physical Education faculty.